sysdiglabs/terraform-azurerm-secure/README.md

 These modules manage both, onboarding a single Azure Subscription or an Azure Tenant to Sysdig Secure for Cloud.

 `event-hub` is an integration module.

+A Service Principal is created per each independent integration module due to permission scoping, if you want to use a pre-existing one instead of creating a new one, refer to each module's README file.

 ## Examples and usage